 Hello everyone!
 On Monday night I went through to Edinburgh after work so that I could go for a meal out with some of my friends.
 We headed along to Paradise Palms which is just by Edinburgh University in the Old Town.
+It's food is presented by a pop up kitchen - Ninja Buns.
 I've walked past it a few times but to be honest I've always found it's decor to be very tacky and thought that I wouldn't enjoy their food.
 Until I saw one of my Edinburgh blogging chums, Leanne, Instagramed a photo of her food here!
 It looked amazing and I knew I wanted to check it out.
 When me and my friends were discussing going for food in Edinburgh I suggested it and everyone was game!We arrived at about 7 and got a table, I was quite surprised as August is the festival month and usually places are really busy.
 Some of the decor is incredibly tacky but a lot of it is very cool: disco balls, Hawaiian print shirts hanging from the roof, a typewriter on the wall etc. Certainly a mixture.
 It's definitely a bit of a hipster joint but I actually quite liked the eclectic decor and it was a good concersation point.

 Anyway, onto the food!
 The restaurant specialises in 'Ninja Buns' which are a take on steamed Taiwanese bao buns.
 I ordered myself a pork one and a portion of chilli garlic fries.
 We all had slightly different things but I tried some of my friend's vegetable spring rolls and Asian slaw too.
 I love having friends that are happy to share food!
 Everything was absolutely delicious.
 The buns were soft and the fillings were really tasty.
 The meats were really tender and the sauces added a nice flavour whilst the vegetables added that needed crunch.
 The chilli garlic fries were so hot so I wouldn't recommend them if you can't handle your spice.
 I love spicy food so was really happy with them.
 But the game changer for me was the Asain slaw.
 Coleslaw is generally something that I can take or leave so I wouldn't normally order it as a side.
 But this coleslaw had peanut through out.
 It basically tasted like coleslaw made with peanut butter and not mayo.
 It was delicious.
 If I go back(or more likely when because I definitely want to go again) I will definitely be ordering this.
 Delicious!